Codecademy/docs/content/general/concepts/ide/ide.md

 ---
-Title: 'IDE'
+Title: "IDE"
-Description: 'An IDE, or Integrated Development Environment, enables programmers to consolidate the different aspects of writing a computer program.'
+Description: "An IDE, or Integrated Development Environment, enables programmers to consolidate the different aspects of writing a computer program."
 Subjects:
-  - 'Developer Tools'
+  - "Developer Tools"
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'IDE'
+  - "IDE"
-  - 'Xcode'
+  - "Xcode"
-  - 'Android'
+  - "Android"
-  - 'Code Editors'
+  - "Code Editors"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 An **Integrated Development Environment (IDE)**, enables programmers to consolidate the different aspects of writing a computer program.